-Jammu and Kashmir: Three CRPF personnel killed in Anantnag encounter, suspected militant gunned down
+Jammu and Kashmir: Five CRPF personnel killed in Anantnag encounter, suspected militant gunned down

 A gun battle between security forces and suspected militants is going on at the moment, said a CRPF spokesperson.

-Three Central Reserve Police Force personnel were killed and three security officials were injured after a patrol team was attacked by suspected militants in Anantnag district of Jammu and Kashmir on Wednesday.
+Five Central Reserve Police Force personnel were killed and four security officials were injured after a patrol team was attacked by suspected militants in Anantnag district of Jammu and Kashmir on Wednesday, PTI reported.
+A militant was killed in the encounter and an AK series assault rifle was recovered from him, the news agency reported quoting officials.

-“Motorcycle-borne terrorists fired upon security officials,” said a CRPF spokesperson.
-“Three CRPF jawans attained martyrdom, three others were injured and evacuated to Janglad Mandi hospital.
-One militant neutralised, and the area cordoned off, re-inforcement reached.
-Firing on.”

 The incident took place at KP Road near General Bus Stand, PTI reported.
 The suspected militants fired at the security forces with automatic rifles, and hurled grenades.